nu-i-sho/Elifir/README.md

 using Nuisho.Elifir;
 using static Nuisho.Elifir.Syntax;
 ```
+Also, it is published as a NuGet Package on nuget.org and can be found by ["Nuisho.Elifir"](https://www.nuget.org/packages/Nuisho.Elifir)

 ## Then
 The simplest functional item of Elifir is the `Then` method, which essentially is functional composition.